 Hike or Bike the Burke Lake Park Trail

-If you're up for an active visit, we recommend a walk or run around Burke Lake on the 5 mile fitness trail that circles the lake.
-Portions of the trail are used for high school cross country meets, and we saw plenty of adults and teens running the trail on our visit.
+If you're up for an active visit, take a walk or run around Burke Lake on the 4.6-mile fitness trail that circles the lake.
+Portions of the trail are used for high school cross country meets, and you will often see adults and teens running the trail.
 The wide dirt and crushed stone pathway is also a great option for families with bikes.